Alluxio/alluxio/docs/en/core-services/Transformation.md

 1. coalesce the files so that each file is at least a certain size and there will be a maximum of certain number of files.
 2. convert CSV files to Parquet files

-> In Alluxio version 2.5.0, the transformed data is always written in Parquet format.
+> In Alluxio version 2.2.0 and later, the transformed data is always written in Parquet format.

 Before running a transformation, you should first attach a database.
 The following command attaches the "default" database in Hive to Alluxio.